In an emergency, some houses, streets and neighbourhoods may not be safe to stay in and you may have to leave home in a hurry.

 If you live in a tsunami evacuation zone, make sure your evacuation place is outside of the zone.

-If you have to leave home, take your pets with you.
+If you have to leave home, take your assistance animals and pets with you.
 If it’s not safe for you, it’s not safe for them.
 Make sure your evacuation place will take your pets.
 Or have contact details for kennels, catteries and pet friendly motels.

 Understanding the impacts of an emergency can help you get through.
 Have a chat with the people in your household and work out what you’ll do in these situations.